julioespin/julioespin.github.io/NBA_Analysis.md

 <img src="images/NBA_Analysis_heatmap.png"/>

-The results show that the power forward from the Sacramento Kings had a 50% 3 point average which ws the highest average out of all of the teams
+The results show that the power forward from the Sacramento Kings had a 50% 3 point average which ws the highest average out of all of the teams.

 ### Break down the total points scored by each team and players.